GandhiCloud/tekton/001-tekton-tranformationadvisor-liberty/readme.md

 ## Steps

-* View the migration Complexity in TA
+* View Migration Complexity in TA
-* Push the migration artifacts to GIT Repo from TA
+* Push Migration artifacts to GIT Repo from TA
-* Configure a Webhook in Tekton for the GIT Repo
+* Configure a Webhook in Tekton
-* Modify the source code in GIT Repo
+* Modify source code in GIT
-* View the CICD pipeline running in Tekton
+* View Tekton pipeline running
-* View the deployed application in OC
+* View application deployed in OC
 * Access the application in browser